AlokRanjanIN/Cognizant-AI_Internship/README.md

 4. Access the datasets in the respective directories for conducting your own analysis.

 5. Refer to the reports in the `Task1/` and `Task2/` directories for insights and findings from each task.

-## Contributing
-Contributions are always welcome!
-Please adhere to this project's `code of conduct`.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)